 Students enjoy complete immersion into a Mediterranean city and integration within a major Israeli university.

-Tags: English Speaking, Fall, General focus, Haifa, Hebrew Speaking, Internship, Spring, Undergraduate
+Tags: English Speaking, Fall, General focus, Haifa, Internship, Spring, Undergraduate

-Focus: Arabic Language, Art & Architecture, Communication, Conflict Resolution, Education, Hebrew Language, History, International Relations, Linguistics, Middle East Studies, Political Science, Pre-Law, Psychology, Religious Studies, Sociology
+Focus: Art & Architecture, Communication, Conflict Resolution, Education, Hebrew Language, History, International Relations, Linguistics, Middle East Studies, Political Science, Pre-Law, Psychology, Religious Studies, Sociology

 Sciences Po is well known for its strong programs in political science, international relations, and history, although students from other disciplines are encouraged to apply.